Rethinking Church Part 5: Church Business

 Church is big business

 According to a 2016 study, the religious economy in the U.S. – of which Christianity is a significant part – is worth more than Apple, Amazon, and Google combined!
 Over one trillion dollars per year!
 In other words, we as the Church spend tens of billions of dollars each year on buildings, staff, and mostly inward-facing programming and event production.
-(Not to mention millions of hours of free labor from volunteers) There are, of course, churches doing good work in their communities but on average, Christian churches spend only 1% of their budgets on benevolence ministries outside the church.
+(Not to mention millions of hours of free labor from volunteers) There are, of course, churches doing good work in their communities but it's reported that on average, Christian churches spend only 1% of their budgets on benevolence ministries outside the church.

 The work of ministry is supposed to belong to everyone, but we have turned it into an industry that markets and sells the religious products, services, and expertise of a select few.
 In so doing, we have compartmentalized the sacred from the secular in people’s lives.
 We have turned God into a commodity and created a whole economy based on religious gatekeeping and hierarchy.
 In many ways, we have taken what is supposed to be freely available and made it expensive and exclusive.